BellowingMeadows/BellowingMeadows/README.md

 * Below the contact section is the area where users can sign up to email updates.
 Users who arrive here via the *call to action* box from index.html will be end up directly on this section without having to scroll down.

 ### Features left to implement

+* I originally envisioned a more advanced animation for the gallery page so that the images would appear one after the other, however would likely have been a very time consuming endeavour and not condusive to most of my user stories.
+* I would eventually like to have the burger icon on the mobile menu change into an X close button.
+From research I've concluded this is be something I can implement once I'm more familiar with Javascript.